impleri/player-skills/readme.md

 ### Registry Actions

+For all registry actions, we use two separate events:

+- `SkillEvents.registration` ***startup*** event to _add_ skills.
+- `SkillEvents.modification` ***server*** event to _modify_ and _delete_ skills registered in the startup script or by mods.

-For all registry actions, we use the same `SkillEvents.skills` event.
-Every action on the event starts with the skill name.
-This is a string that will be cast into a ResourceLocation, so it must conform to ResourceLocation rules (namely, snake_case instead of camelCase).
+Both events use the skill name as the first parameter.
+This is a string that will be cast into a `ResourceLocation`, so it must conform to ResourceLocation rules (namely, `snake_case` instead of `camelCase`).
 If no namespace is given, it will automatically be placed into the `skills:` namespace.

 When adding a skill, you must provide a skill type string as the second parameter.
-Like the name, this will be cast into a ResourceLocation and given the default `skills:` namespace if none provided.
+Like the name, this will be cast into a `ResourceLocation` and given the default `skills:` namespace if none provided.
 If you are modifying a skill, you may add a skill type parameter after the name to _change_ the skill typing.
+Be sure to change the initial value of the skill if you're changing the type or else you will see errors.

 For both adding and modifying skills, the final argument is a callback function which will interact with the skill builder for the type.
 Modifying skills will start with their existing configurations while new skills will start with